 As a group of women working towards common goals for STYLE Canada‘s brand and business, we understand the value of peer support in the workplace.
 So, after our last Supper Club at Soho House, we decided to bring like-minded women in business together and feature them in an ongoing series: #LeadingLadies.
+This edition features Jennifer Zhang.

 Jennifer Zhang – YouTuber, D.I.Y master and singer